GKNB/ALBAND/README.md

 ## Running the Streaming Workflow

 The final step involves running the active learning streaming workflow to evaluate the runtime performance of this approach.
-The results are used for Figures 9 and 10 and Tables III, IV, and V. Although exact numerical results may vary, consistency is maintained across runs.
+The results are used for Figures 9 and 10 and Tables III, IV, and V. Although the exact results may diff from those in Figure/Table, they will be consistent.

 To run the streaming workflow: